 Not every insurance company charges the same.

-The main purpose of car insurance is to protect your personal wealth.
+The primary purpose of car insurance is to protect your personal wealth.
 If you cause an accident, you’re liable for any repair bills.
 Plus, you must pay any medical bills too.
-With insurance, you most likely don’t pay for any costs.
+In contrast, with insurance, you most likely don’t pay for any costs.

 Without insurance, you must pull from savings to pay any bills.
 Literally, a single accident can bankrupt you.
 For this reason alone, you need car insurance.